-Introduction to the fundamental molecular mechanisms that control cellular function.
-The course will focus on major aspects of cell biology including intracellular trafficking of proteins and membranes, cell signaling, the cytoskeleton, cell adhesion, cell cycle, stem cells and the role of oncogenes and tumor suppressor genes in cancer.
-This course has three lecture hours and three laboratory hours per week.
+This course includes an introduction to the fundamental molecular mechanisms that control cellular function.
+This course will engage students on the study of major aspects of cell biology, including intracellular trafficking of proteins and membranes, cell signaling, the cytoskeleton, cell adhesion, cell cycle, as well as exploration and inquiry focusing on stem cells and the role of oncogenes and tumor suppressor genes in cancer.
+This course includes three lecture hours and two 90-minute laboratories per week.
 (CR-spr even years)